 Bless those who persecute you; bless and do not curse them.
 Rejoice with those who rejoice, weep with those who weep.
 Live in harmony with one another; do not be haughty, but associate with the lowly; do not claim to be wiser than you are.

-One of the dinner guests said to Jesus, "Blessed is anyone who will eat bread in the kingdom of God!"
+One of the dinner guests said to Jesus, "Blessed is the one who will eat bread in the kingdom of God!"

 In reply, Jesus said to him, "Someone gave a great dinner and invited many.
 At the time for the dinner he sent his slave to say to those who had ben invited, 'Come; for everything is ready now.'
 But they all alike began to make excuses.
 The first said to him, 'I have bought a piece of land, and I must go out and see it; please accept my regrets.'
 Another said, 'I have bought five yoke of oxen, and I am going to try them out; please accept my regrets.'
 Another said, 'I have just been married, and therefore I cannot come.'
 So the slave returned and reported this to his master.
 Then the owner of the house became angry and said to his slave, 'Go out at once into the streets and lanes of the town and bring in the poor, the crippled, the blind, and the lame.'
 And the slave said, 'Sir, what you ordered has been done, and there is still room."
 Then the master said to the slave, 'Go out into the roads and lnes, and compel people to come in, so that my house may be filled.
 For I tell you, none of those who were invited will taste my dinner.'"

-Our deepest hope is given us by God and offers us great prospects.
-We cannot ignore or reject it without losing out in the process.
-Hope is not given simply for our private contentment, for unless it is shared, it is lost.
-The ever-hopeful watchword of Paul is, "Rejoice in hope."
-The reading from Romans begins with the need to share our gifts, because we are "one body in Christ and individually members one of another."
-Each one, compared to a member of the human body, must serve the entire body exercise one's gifts in such a way that the hand is never thinking just of the hand but of the mouth to which it offers food, and the mouth is never so absorbed with chewing as to overlook whether the stomach can digest the food and nourish the other parts of the body, including both arm and mouth.
+Our deepest hope is implanted in us by God and offers the prospect of a better future.
+The gift of hope is not given simply for our private peace, for unless it is shared, it tends to shrivel.
+The watchword of the ever-hopeful Paul is, "Rejoice in hope."
+In Romans 12 he reminds us to share our gifts, because in Christ we form one body and are as individuals "members one of another."
+Each one, like an organ in the human body, must serve the entire body.
+So we should exercise our talents in such a way that the hand is never thinking just of the hand but of the mouth to which it offers food, and the mouth allows the stomach to digest the food, and so nourish all other parts of the body, arm, mouth and all.

 The Gospel reinforces this principle.
-We should not set our own individual goals against Christ's invitation into the church and into community.
-Remembering how helpless and impoverished we would be, left to our own devices only, we take our part in welcoming others into the hospitable family of God.
+Our personal goals must not resist Christ's invitation into a sense of community living.
+Remembering how helpless and impoverished we would be in isolation, we take our part in welcoming others into the hospitable family of God.